E8

 How to Fix / Troubleshooting

-- Replace or clean filter: Locate the Fraser‑Johnston air handler filter rack or return grille filter.
+- Replace or clean filter: Locate the Fraser‑Johnston air handler filter rack or the return grille filter.
 Replace disposable filters or wash reusable ones.
 Use the correct size and MERV rating.

 - Inspect ducts: Check for closed or blocked supply registers and return grilles.
-Open all registers and remove obstructions.
+Open all registers and remove any obstructions.

 - Check blower operation: With panels in place and power restored, set the thermostat fan to ON.
-If the blower does not run or is weak, inspect the blower motor, capacitor (if PSC), and control board outputs.
+If the blower does not run or is weak, inspect the blower motor, capacitor (if PSC), and the control board outputs.

 - Clean indoor coil: If accessible, inspect the evaporator coil for dust buildup.
-Clean with a non-acidic coil cleaner and soft brush.
+Clean with a non-acidic coil cleaner and a soft brush.

 Advertisements